-No need to purchase a plane ticket to visit the Old West, Georgia has canyons, outlaws, stagecoach inns, cowboys and even a gold rush or two.
-Here are 10 places to experience the Wild West in Georgia.
+No need to purchase a plane ticket to visit the Old West!
+Georgia has canyons, outlaws, stagecoach inns, cowboys and even a gold rush or two.
+Here are nine places to experience the Wild West in Georgia.

-No Wild West tour of Georgia would be complete without a visit to the Booth Western Art Museum in Cartersville.
+No Wild West tour of Georgia would be complete without a visit to The Booth Museum in Cartersville.
 This world-class museum of Western art includes an exhibit on Western movie posters, a presidential exhibit, and a very hands-on indoor playground for kids where they can ride in a stagecoach or cook at the chuck wagon.

 The famous Wild West gunfighter, gambler and Wyatt Earp pal was born and raised in Griffin, Georgia.
 Take a self-guided Doc Holliday driving tour that includes seven markers around town that introduce you to young John Henry Holliday.
 Afterward, stop at the Doc Holliday Saloon for a shot of whiskey and some vittles.

 This bed and breakfast in Clarkesville is located on Bear Gap Road.
 The road was originally called Old Stagecoach Road.
 Travelers used it to travel from Clayton to Athens.
 Today, the Glen-Ella Springs Inn is family-owned and operated by the Kivetts.
 Stay the night, or just go for dinner in the award-winning restaurant.